flexn-io/renative/docs/api-config.md

 **type** `object`

-This prop enables automatic encryp and decrypt of sensitive information in your project
+This prop enables automatic encrypt and decrypt of sensitive information in your project